Programmierpraktikum-MVA/edgeAI/datasets/roadsigns/README.md

 # Roadsign Dataset

 Download the 'archive.zip' file from https://www.kaggle.com/datasets/andrewmvd/road-sign-detection and extract the folder into this directiory.

-Afterward the directory structure should look like this
+Make sure you have this directory structure:

 ```
 roadsigns